-The Front Range Pika Project (FRPP) is a citizen science initiative that engages the pubic in field research on the effects of climate change on American pika.
+The Front Range Pika Project (FRPP) is a community science initiative that engages the pubic in field research on the effects of climate change on American pika.

 The project was formed to help address the need for additional research and long-term monitoring to determine what factors currently limit the distribution of American pika in the southern Rocky Mountains, and whether the species can persist in the region as climate change accelerates.
 FRPP also aims to educate participants about American pika and the impacts of climate change in the region and provide an opportunity for the public to engage in science and conservation.